timeplus-io/docs/docs/private-beta-2.md

 * UI improvements
   * New UI for Apache Pulsar as a source or a sink.
   * The columns in the query results are now resizable with drag-and-drop.
-  * Unattended streaming SQL will be cancelled automatically.
+  * Unattended streaming SQL will be canceled automatically.

 ###  Week of 8/8